Springfield High School (Lakemore, Ohio)

-Springfield High School is a public high school in Lakemore, Ohio, United States, just east of Akron.
+Springfield High School & Junior High is a public junior high and high school in Lakemore, Ohio, United States, just east of Akron.
 It is the only high school in the Springfield Local School District and serves students living in Lakemore and Springfield Township.

 Construction

 The current high school was built to replace the district's old high school.
 The building was constructed by Cavanaugh Building in 2013.
 The new high school cost $42 million to build, and was supposed to be opened in the fall of 2013, but due to structural issues on the second floor the opening was delayed.
 The school began operations in early 2014 and has been in use since.